other-world/orbital-orbit/src/pages/posts/post-1.md

 tags: ["astro", "blogging", "learning in public"]
 ---

-# My First Blog Post

-Published on: 2025-03-17

-Welcome to my otherworld-orbit about learning Astro!
+Welcome to my otherworld-orbit site where I'm learning Astro!
 Here, I will share my learning journey as I build a new website.

 ## What I've accomplished